mhucka/zowie/README.md

 When using [Zotero](https://zotero.org), you may on occasion want to work with the PDF files from outside of Zotero.
 For example, if you're a [DEVONthink](https://www.devontechnologies.com/apps/devonthink) user, you will at some point discover the power of indexing your local Zotero database from DEVONthink.
 However, when viewing or manipulating the PDF files from outside of Zotero, you may run into the following problem: when looking at a given PDF file, _how do you find out which Zotero entry it belongs to_?

-Enter Zowie (a loose acronym for _"**Z**otero link **w**r**i**t**e**r"_).
-Zowie scans through the files in a local Zotero database, looks up the Zotero bibliographic record corresponding to each PDF file found, and writes a [Zotero "select" link](https://forums.zotero.org/discussion/78053/given-the-pdf-file-of-an-article-how-can-you-find-out-its-uri#latest) into (depending on the user's choice) the PDF file and/or certain macOS Finder/Spotlight metadata fields.
+Enter Zowie (a loose acronym for _"**Z**otero link **w**r**i**t**e**r"_, and pronounced like [the interjection](https://www.merriam-webster.com/dictionary/zowie)).
+Zowie scans through the files in a local Zotero database, looks up the Zotero bibliographic record corresponding to each PDF file found, and writes a [Zotero select link](https://forums.zotero.org/discussion/78053/given-the-pdf-file-of-an-article-how-can-you-find-out-its-uri#latest) into the PDF file and/or certain macOS Finder/Spotlight metadata fields (depending on the user's choice).
 A Zotero select link has the form `zotero://select/...` and when opened on macOS, causes the Zotero desktop application to open that item in your database.
 Zowie thus makes it possible to go from a PDF file opened in an application other than Zotero (e.g., DEVONthink, Adobe Acrobat), to the Zotero record corresponding to that PDF file.

 Zowie uses the Zotero API to discover the user's shared libraries and groups.
 This allows it to look up Zotero item URIs for PDFs regardless of whether they belong to the user's personal library or shared libraries, and from there, construct the appropriate Zotero select link for the files.